RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/LedBlink.rst

 or simply restart your Red Pitaya.

 ===========
 Description
 ===========

+Congratulations, you have just programmed your FPGA!
+But now, you are probably asking yourself what just happened?
+Let us quickly go though the most important steps to understand how we made one of the LEDs blink.

 In this project, we did not need to write any hardware description language (HDL) code.
 Instead, we use IP cores, which are already packaged code in Vivado, and connect them in the IP Integrator.
 The IP integrator (Block Design) is a useful addition to Vivado, which offers a visual representation of our program flow.